Arrow-air/project-quiver/task-grant-bounty/Dev-Kit/Obstacle-Avoidance.md

-Author: Zeynep

-## Obstacle Avoidance System Overview
+# Obstacle Avoidance System Overview

+# Status

+`Author: ZeynepB`

+`Status: Valid`

+`Revision History: None`

+`Replacement Log: None`

+`Reference: None`

+# Project Description

-This section describes the current obstacle avoidance (OA) architecture implemented on Project Quiver, including sensor configuration, software integration, algorithm selection, and baseline parameterization.
+This information note describes the current obstacle avoidance (OA) architecture implemented on Project Quiver, including sensor configuration, software integration, algorithm selection, and baseline parameterization.
 The system is under active development and tuning; values and behaviors described here represent the current validated state at the time of writing.

----
+# Methodology

+Project Quiver employs a multi-sensor proximity architecture to support obstacle detection and avoidance across varying environmental conditions.
+Sensor data is fused through ArduPilot's proximity database and fed into the BendyRuler obstacle avoidance framework.
+The current parameter set was derived from field tuning in Germany and is validated primarily for low-speed operations in cluttered environments.

+ArduPilot integration for the RPLidar S2L required a custom firmware build, as the sensor is not natively supported upstream.
+All avoidance behavior described here assumes operation on the Quiver-custom ArduPilot firmware.

 ## Sensors Used for Obstacle Avoidance

-Project Quiver employs a multi-sensor proximity architecture to support obstacle detection and avoidance across varying environmental conditions.
-The current sensor suite consists of the following components (subject to change as integration and validation continue):

 ### RPLidar S2L — 360° Top-Mounted LiDAR
 - **Coverage:** 360° horizontal field of view